-Move those doubts to the rear––GGR is here!
-Our team of expert product testers and reviewers is primed and ready to help you find your ideal rear-drive elliptical.
-Each machine is compared against industry standards and used by real people with lots of fitness knowledge.
+Our team of expert product testers and reviewers has used every machine on this list.
+Each one is compared against industry standards and used by real people with lots of fitness knowledge.
 Oh yeah, did I mention that besides being writers, we’re certified personal trainers, nutrition coaches, former college athletes, and CrossFit Level 1 Trainers?
 Well, now that I’ve let the cat out of the bag, let’s get into it.

-- Best Rear-Drive Elliptical Overall: NordicTrack SpaceSaver SE7i
+- Best Rear-Drive Elliptical Overall: Sunny Health and Fitness Magnetic Elliptical

 - Best Budget Rear-Drive Elliptical: Niceday Elliptical Machine